jailop/treemk/README.md

-# MkEd - Markdown Editor
+# TreeMk - Markdown Editor

-A feature-rich Markdown text editor built with Qt 6, designed for organizing and managing interconnected notes.
+A wiki-Markdown text editor built with Qt, designed for organizing and managing interconnected notes.

 ## Features

 - File system tree view for note organization
-- Wiki-style linking between notes
+- Wiki-style linking between notes with `[[note]]` syntax
+  - Click wiki-links in the preview to navigate to linked files
+  - Ctrl+Click wiki-links in the editor to navigate to linked files
+  - Ctrl+Enter keyboard shortcut to open wiki-link at cursor position
+  - Automatically open files in new tabs or switch to existing tabs
+- File inclusion with `[[!note]]` syntax - embeds content of linked file in preview
 - Markdown preview with syntax highlighting
 - Image embedding support
-- LaTeX formula rendering
+- LaTeX formula rendering (inline `$...$` and block `$$...$$`)
-- And more...
+- Multi-tab editing
+- Search and navigation tools
+- Export to HTML, PDF, and DOCX (with Pandoc)

 ## Requirements

 - Qt 6.2 or higher
 - CMake 3.16 or higher
 - C++17 compatible compiler
+- Pandoc (for export features)

 ### Qt Modules Required